 Pitmaster Matt Horn is a self-taught craftsman.
 On most days, the California native is busy smoking and perfecting a unique culinary art — West Coast-style barbecue.
 As a leading authority on this unique barbecue region, Horn’s accolades are many, ranging from his acclaimed Horn Barbecue restaurant (awarded a Michelin Bib Gourmand) in Oakland, California, to being named one of Food & Wine’s Best New Chefs in America.

-Now, Horn has authored a new cookbook,, documenting every glorious detail of his distinctive style.
+Now, Horn has authored a new cookbook, Horn Barbecue: Recipes and Techniques from a Master of the Art of BBQ, documenting every glorious detail of his distinctive style.
 The book is a testament to Horn’s passion for the art of barbecue, a craft that represents a greater life purpose beyond the accolades.